Victoria bid for the 2026 Commonwealth Games: Venue construction and renovations

 Though details were being released in relation to venue construction and upgrades for the games, all sports had been consolidated along with their locations.
 On 12 October 2022 the State Government announced a $150 million (AUD) upgrade to Eureka Stadium and its surrounds.
 Eureka Stadium upgrades would have included expansion of permanent seating from 5,300 to 10–11,000 after the Games, upgrading of the lighting, and the installation of 18,000 temporary seats.
 Other upgrades to the precinct would have included the addition of a nearby permanent athletics track.

-In Geelong, the City Hall has identified the construction of a new indoor arena to host the gymnastics and table tennis events as a "priority project".
+In Geelong, City Hall has identified the construction of a new indoor arena to host the gymnastics and table tennis events as a "priority project".
 Additionally, the Geelong deputy mayor Trent Sullivan has hinted at several possible venues for the Games, including using Eastern Beach as a venue for triathlon and beach volleyball, the newly redeveloped Kardinia Park for cricket T20, and new or upgraded facilities to host aquatics.
 In July 2022 the state government announced that Stead Park in Corio, a suburb of Geelong, would be upgraded to host the hockey events and have a capacity of 15,000 using a mix of permanent and temporary seating.
 It is to receive two new international-standard hockey pitches and is planned to become the state's premier field hockey facility.
 Shepparton would have also hosted some cycling events.

 A temporary pop-up velodrome would have been installed at the Bendigo Showgrounds and shooting was also to be competed in Bendigo.